 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Homeless Alliance of Western New York The 2023 Action Plan ESG funds are allocated in an effort to end homelessness in Niagara Falls through providing emergency shelter, rapid re-housing, essential services, and homelessness prevention projects to the homeless and at-risk of homelessness populations in Niagara Falls.
+Homeless Alliance The 2024 Action Plan ESG funds are allocated in an effort to end homelessness in Niagara Falls Continuum of Care of Western New York through providing emergency shelter, rapid re-housing, essential services, and homelessness prevention projects to the homeless and at-risk of homelessness populations in Niagara Falls.
 There is also a renewed focus on street outreach.